-(ii) AMCON Bonds recognised in prior year represent consideration bonds issued by the Asset Management Corporation of Nigeria (AMCON) and fully guaranteed by the Federal Government of Nigeria.
+(ii) AMCON Bond recognised in prior year represents consideration bonds issued by the Asset Management Corporation of Nigeria (AMCON) and fully guaranteed by the Federal Government of Nigeria.
 The Consideration bonds were issued to banks in exchange for non-performing loans.
-These bonds matured and were redeemed during the year.
+This bond matured and were redeemed during the year.